 Trinity Church Cemetery and Mausoleum, located uptown in Hamilton Heights, offers the only active community mausoleum in Manhattan.
 Affordable above-ground interment and memorial options are currently available for people of all faiths.

 The beautiful grounds of the cemetery and the mausoleum offer a peaceful place to visit and honor loved ones who have passed.
-Located near the border of Hamilton Heights and Washington Heights on Manhattan’s Upper West Side, the cemetery is easy to visit by subway, bus, or car and offers on-site parking.
+Located uptown, near the border of Hamilton Heights and Washington Heights on Manhattan’s Upper West Side, the cemetery is easy to visit by subway, bus, or car.
 Learn more about the cemetery and mausoleum, plan your visit, check out our FAQ, contact us.

 The Trinity Church Wall Street campus also includes two other places of historical burial, not to be confused with the uptown cemetery—the Trinity Church churchyard and the St. Paul's Chapel churchyard in downtown Manhattan.
 Alexander Hamilton, Elizabeth Schuyler Hamilton, Angelica Schuyler Church, Hercules Mulligan, and Philip Hamilton are buried in the downtown Trinity Churchyard at Broadway and Wall Street along with other notable people from New York City's history.
 The Trinity Church and St. Paul's Chapel churchyards are not active places of burial.

 Our interment options (all above-ground) include: